 Ausharea Adams (BFA 2016), originally from Warner Robins, Georgia, holds concentrations in photography and drawing.
 Her BFA exhibition, Gravity, was held at the Harrison Galleries in Tuscaloosa with fellow BFA majors Haylee Walker and Tanika Powers.
 Adams currently advises other artists about their purchases at an art supply store in Birmingham where she is a sales associate.
 Her art website is here: https://www.ausharea.com/.

 Mitchell Griest (BFA 2016, drawing) is a software consultant for Pariveda Solutions and coaches a rowing team at the Westminster Schools in Atlanta.
 He participated in several interesting projects while working on his degree, including a working with renowned jazz composer and musician Anthony Braxton, creating performance art and working with a didgeridoo artist.
 Griest has a website: Custom Aerosol Art.

-Erin Hein (BA 2016, art history; BS, chemistry) is currently enrolled at Case Western Reserve University.
+Erin Hein (BA 2016, art history; BS, chemistry) is a doctoral student at Case Western Reserve University.
 During the summer of 2017, she interned in the European art curatorial department at the Cleveland Museum of Art.
 Hein presented her research, “Uncovering Roman Activity at the Aquae Apollinares through The Vicarello Goblet” at the 22nd Annual Graduate Student Symposium in Art History at UA, March 2017, where she won the Harrison Award for Excellence in Research – Graduate Paper Presentation.
 Hein was awarded a highly competitive, six-week art conservation internship at the Rhode Island School of Design (RISD) Museum in the summer of 2015.
 For more on Hein’s experiences, click here to read The Loupe article.